atgeller/Wasm-Prechk-Artifact/README.md

 Use Dockerfile and compose.yaml, included as part of this artifact.

 ### Virtual Box
-First, you need to build or download `POPL2024Artifact-IndexedTypesforaStaticallySafeWebAssembly-disk001.vmdk` to the same directory as `POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly.ovf`.

-The image `POPL2024Artifact-IndexedTypesforaStaticallySafeWebAssembly-disk001.vmdk` is available as part of this archive.
+The files `POPL2024Artifact-IndexedTypesforaStaticallySafeWebAssembly-disk001.vmdk` and `POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly.ovf` provide a VM image for VirtualBox, they are available as part of this package, or can be built from the dockerfile (see below).

 Alternatively, run `make-virtualbox.sh` to build a new image.
 This builds the Virtual Box image from the Docker image, and so requires a Docker.

 ### Locally
-The artifact should work on any Ubuntu machine (including a fresh virtual machine image), full installation instructions are provided below.
+The artifact should work on any ubuntu:jammy machine (including a fresh virtual machine image), full installation instructions are provided below.

-All software artifacts are available under the following repos (the tags provided are the proper versions).
-The relevant commands to download them are provided as part of the installation instructions below.
+All software artifacts are available as part of this package.
 It's important to make sure these go into the right directories, so make sure you start in your local home directory `~` when running these commands.

+In addition to the versions in this package.
+The artifacts are also available on git with the relevant tags for the versions supplied here.
 * Our instrumented version of wasmtime is available at `https://github.com/atgeller/wasmtime`.
 The `prechk-v1.0`, `no-checks-v1.0`, and `v5.0.0` tags contain relevant configurations used in the experiments.
 * Our instrumented version of the wasm-tools toolset, including the parser and typechecker, is available at `https://github.com/atgeller/wasm-tools`, use the `prechk-v1.0` tag.
 * Our annotated version of the PolyBenchC benchmark suite is available at `https://github.com/atgeller/PolyBenchC-4.2.1`, use the `prechk-v1.1` tag.
 * The redex model is available at `https://github.com/atgeller/wasm-prechk`, use the `prechk-v1.2` tag.

 ### Other Files
-The appendix is available in `appendix.pdf`, and raw data is available under the `data` folder in this repository.
+The appendix is available in `appendix.pdf`, and raw data is available under the `data` folder in this package.

 ## Installation
 ### Docker
-Known to work with Docker version 4.22, and likely to work with newer versions.
+Known to work with at least Docker version 4.22
- 1. Build the dockerfile using `docker-compose build` (this will likely take a while, around half an hour, especially on less beefy machines).
+ 1. Build the dockerfile provided with this package using `docker-compose build` (this will likely take a while, around half an hour, especially on less beefy machines).
  2. Run the docker image interactively using `docker-compose run wasm-prechk`.

 ### VirtualBox
+Known to work with at least Virtualbox 7.0.10
 1. Import `POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly.ovf` into VirtualBox using "Import Appliance".
 2. Start the virtual machine, and login using username `root` and password `root`.
    - The root password can be changed by modifying the `make-virtualbox.sh` script when generating the image.